How long will my scuba tank last?

 The easiest way is underwater on a normal dive.
 It requires the diver to accurately measure the air they use, the time they dive and their average depth.
 Divide the total air consumed by the total time in minutes of the dive.
 This gives you the consumption per minute.
 Take the consumption per minute and multiply that by the total pressure of the average depth of your dive.

 Another way is on the surface.
-You can kit up and perform light exercise at about the same as you would underwater.
+You can kit up and perform light exercises at about the same as you would underwater.
 Divide the total air consumed by the total time in minutes of exercise.

 How Much Air is in a Scuba Tank?